-Start with a realistic overall budget, which will involve planning meetings with your fiancé.
-Then list your wedding details from “gotta have it” to unnecessary, says Debi Lilly, owner of A Perfect Event in Chicago.
+The Solution: Start with a realistic overall budget (which will involve planning meetings with your fiancé).
+Then list, in order of “gotta have it,” your wedding details, says Debi Lilly, owner of A Perfect Event, in Chicago.
 “That way you can put your dollars on the higher priorities, and spend less on what isn’t so important.”
 One example: A foodie couple might prefer to host a fabulous dinner for 50 that includes wonderful wine, whereas a couple who loves a party might invite 100 or more for a simple buffet, and splurge on a hot band.

-Spend some time investigating venues and other vendors.
+The Solution: Spend some time investigating.
 If you’re the spreadsheet type, go ahead and plug in details — cost, services, extras, terms — for every vendor you consider.
 Even if you end up going back to that love-at-first-sight place, you know you did your due diligence.

-Ask yourself, as you consider every extra detail, whether it will be something you’ll care about in the future.
+The Solution: Ask yourself, as you consider every extra detail, whether it will be something you’ll care about in the future.
 If you’re convinced you’ll be upset to think back on a wedding without a videographer, then by all means hire one.
-But if you realize that looking back on a two-minute ride in a snazzy car is unlikely to mean much to you, feel free to skip it.
+But if you realize that looking back on a two minute car ride in a snazzy car is unlikely to mean that much to you, feel free to skip it.

 Photo Credit: Bill Blakey Photography